raydodds/genealogy/README.md

 are the default black.
 Adoptions, which have become more popular in recent years, are noted by dashed lines.
 Solid lines are the assigned relationships.

+Please note that due to the nature of college as a constantly cycling environment where only about five years of people co-exist at once, some of the older relations have been lost or are based on older, incomplete and hard to interpret files.
+The current record is maintained by hand as a google sheet and exported to .tsv when updates need to be made, so all information represented here may not be 100% accurate.